Martin Braithwaite

-Martin Christensen Braithwaite (/ˈbræθweɪt/; born 5 June 1991) is a Danish professional footballer who plays for La Liga club Espanyol and the Denmark national team.
-He plays mainly as a forward, but he can also play as a winger.
+Martin Christensen Braithwaite (/ˈbræθweɪt/; born 5 June 1991) is a Danish professional footballer who plays for Campeonato Brasileiro Série A club Grêmio and the Denmark national team.
+He plays mainly as a striker, but he can also play as a winger.

-Having begun his career at Esbjerg fB, he went on to play for Toulouse and Bordeaux in Ligue 1, and Leganés and Barcelona of La Liga.
+Having begun his career at Esbjerg fB, he went on to play for Toulouse and Bordeaux in Ligue 1, and Leganés, Barcelona and Espanyol of La Liga.
 He also spent two years in England with Middlesbrough.

-Braithwaite made his senior international debut for Denmark in 2013 and has earned 60 caps.
+Braithwaite made his senior international debut for Denmark in 2013 and has earned over 60 caps.
 He was part of their squads at the 2018 FIFA World Cup, UEFA Euro 2020 and 2022 FIFA World Cup, reaching the semi-finals of the 2020 tournament.

 Club career

 Esbjerg fB

 Braithwaite started out in the academy at Sædding-Guldager Idrætsforening (SGI), after which he joined the biggest club in his city, Esbjerg fB.
 He then spent a short time at FC Midtjylland's sports academy, before moving back to Esbjerg, signing a three-year youth contract in 2007.
 During his second stint at the Esbjerg academy, Braithwaite went on trials with both Reggina and Newcastle United.
 He eventually made his Esbjerg debut in 2009, making 63 Superliga appearances for the club and scoring 12 goals, including nine in the 2012–13 season during which he appeared in every league game for the club.
-He won the Danish Cup with the club in 2012–13, scoring two goals in the semi-final second leg win over Brøndby IF.
+He won the Danish Cup with the club in 2012–13, scoring two goals in the semi-final second leg win over Brøndby.

 Following his impressive displays for Esbjerg in the 2013 Superliga spring season and the Danish Cup he was called up to the Danish national squad in the summer of 2013.
 At the same time he was being rumoured to be attracting the interest of a number of European clubs including Auxerre, Rennes, Celtic and Hull City.